RafaDEV99/simple-example-webpage/README.md

 If you have any problems or comments, please post them in the issues section on GitHub.
 I'm always on the lookout!

 # Credits:
 RafaDEV99 makes these scripts.
-You can use these freely as learning how scripts work; however, don't copy the same script and don't say it's yours :D
+You can use these freely as learning how scripts work; however, don't copy the same script and don't say it's yours!

 Thank you for respecting my work, and happy coding!